-The anti-inflammatory or modulatory effects of the mushroom were especially exaggerated in macrophages, special cells in the immune system of the body responsible for finding and engulfing foreign particles.
+The anti-inflammatory or modulatory effects of the mushroom are especially exaggerated in macrophages, special cells in the body's immune system responsible for finding and engulfing foreign particles.
 However, a different study found that these effects are not as pronounced as the current anti-inflammatory medications.

-Due to the cordyceps militaris benefits on inflammation, the cordyceps supplement became widely used in anti-inflammatory supplements.
-In an animal study performed on mice, it was found that the cordiceps mushroom can reduce inflammation in the bronchial pathways of mice with asthma.
-This points toward the potential use of cordyseps mushrooms in the treatment of asthma or at least, the management of an asthma attack.
+Due to the cordyceps militaris benefits on inflammation, the cordyceps supplement is widely used in anti-inflammatory supplements.
+An animal study on mice found that the cordyceps mushroom can reduce inflammation in the bronchial pathways of mice with asthma.
+This points toward the potential use of cordyceps mushrooms in treating asthma or, at least, managing an asthma attack.

-Apart from reducing inflammation on the inside, the cordyceps benefit also includes topical anti-inflammatory effects.
+Apart from reducing inflammation inside, cordyceps also has topical anti-inflammatory effects.

-Using the mushrooms topically can help reduce inflammation in the applied area as proven by a study performed on animal models(2).
-The mice studied in the experiment were given a topical dose of cordyceps mushroom for their inflammation and they showed a significant improvement by the end of the study.
+Using the mushrooms topically can help reduce inflammation in the applied area, as proven by a study on animal models(2).
+The mice studied in the experiment were given a topical dose of cordyceps mushroom for their inflammation, and they showed a significant improvement by the end of the study.

 2. Cordyceps Supplements Improve Cardiovascular Health

-One of the most vital cordycep benefits is its ability to improve heart health.
-Natural cordyceps Sinensis and militaris mushrooms are rich in adenosine, a component crucial for proper heart health.
-The mushroom's nutrients, bioactive compounds, amino acids, etc. can help you avoid heart disease.
+Natural cordyceps Sinensis and Militaris mushrooms are rich in adenosine, a component crucial for proper heart health.
+The mushroom's nutrients, bioactive compounds, amino acids, etc., can help you avoid heart disease.

 The high adenosine content of the cordyceps mushroom is helpful as the compound dilates blood vessels to ensure proper blood flow through the coronary arteries.
-In addition to improving proper blood flow, this is one of the few cordyceps health benefits that result in improved heart rate and contractility of the heart, which overall, has a cardioprotective effect on the body(3).
+This improves heart rate and contractility and offers a cardioprotective effect on the body(3).

-This, in turn, helps with better blood flow, which essentially reduces the pressure put on your heart to pump blood throughout the body.
-Since the heart doesn’t have to work too hard, it retains optimal health.
+This, in turn, improves blood flow, reducing the pressure on your heart to pump blood throughout the body.
+Since the heart doesn't have to work too hard, it retains optimal health.

-Furthermore, the anti-inflammatory properties of the cordyceps mushrooms help lower blood pressure in the body, along with the antioxidants produced with the consumption of the mushroom.
+Furthermore, the anti-inflammatory properties of cordyceps mushrooms help lower blood pressure in the body, along with its antioxidants.

 4. Cordyceps Mushrooms Enhance Libido

-The research study concluded that the use of a cordyceps product on diabetic rats significantly improved the epididymal sperm parameter and serum testosterone level and, in turn, their copulatory behavior.
+Using a cordyceps product on diabetic rats significantly improved the epididymal sperm parameter and serum testosterone level.
+The mushroom also improved the mice's copulatory behavior.

-A second research study conducted in 2016(5), showed that cordyceps supplementation increased the total sperm number, the percentage of motile sperm cells, and serum testosterone.
+A second research study conducted in 2016(5) showed cordyceps supplementation increased the total sperm number, the percentage of motile sperm cells, and serum testosterone.
 This resulted in enhanced libido.

-Cordyceps supplements have specific sugar components and proteins that mimic the action of insulin in the body.
-What's more, cordyceps may help improve insulin sensitivity in people with type 2 diabetes.
+Cordyceps supplements have specific sugar components and proteins that mimic the insulin's action in the body.
+Additionally, cordyceps may help improve insulin sensitivity in people with type 2 diabetes.

-Type 2 diabetes mellitus develops as a result of decreased levels of insulin in the body which further causes increased blood sugar in the bloodstream and decreased uptake of glucose by cells.
+Type 2 diabetes mellitus develops due to decreased insulin levels in the body, leading to increased blood sugar in the bloodstream and reduced glucose uptake by cells.

-A review performed on 22 different studies(6) showed that 1,746 people suffering from chronic kidney disease saw a significant improvement in their kidney function after the consumption of supplements containing cordyceps as their primary ingredients.
-This means that the mushroom can reduce kidney damage caused by out-of-control blood sugar levels.
+A review of 22 studies(6) showed that 1,746 people suffering from chronic kidney disease improved their kidney function after consuming supplements containing cordyceps as their primary ingredients.
+The mushroom can reduce kidney damage caused by out-of-control blood sugar levels.

 Boosting the kidney function of people with diabetes, taking cordyceps mushroom reduces the risk of suffering from chronic renal failure as one of the long-term complications of diabetes.